envimate/message-mate/README.md

 ##### ChannelExceptionHandler
 The default exception behaviour is to throw each exception on the Thread it occurs on.
 This might not be sufficient for a multi-threaded configuration.
-Therefore a custom exception handler can be set, that gets access to all ocurred exceptions.
+Therefore a custom exception handler can be set, that gets access to all internal exceptions.
 ```java
 ChannelExceptionHandler<T> channelExceptionHandler = new ChannelExceptionHandler<T>() {
     @Override